kermitt2/grobid/doc/training/Bibliographical-references.md

 * `<idno>` for the document-specific identifier, in particular DOI and arXiv identifiers, optionally the type of identifier can be given by the attribute `@type`, for instance, `<idno type="doi">...</idno>`

+* `<note type="report">` in the case of technical report, encode the indication of the kind of report

-* `<note>` for any indications related to the reference and not covered by one of the previous tags.
-In the case of technical report, the indication of the document kind is encoded with the following attribute value <note type="report">
+* `<note>` for any indications related to the reference and not covered by one of the previous tags

 Additional text/characters that do not belong to one of these elements (punctuations, syntactic sugar, etc.) has to be be left untagged under the `<bibl>` elements.
 This is the case for instance for the tag `<date>`, the caracters such as parenthesis have to be put outside this element (see the example bellow).